Oregon Coast Scenic Railroad: 2007 Landslide

-Salmonberry River Disputes
+2014 Salmonberry River disputes

-During 2014, the OCSR has been in a series of legal challenges with the State of Oregon over their attempts to reconstruct track in the Salmonberry River corridor that had been damaged in winter storms of 2007.
+In 2014, the OCSR was in a series of legal challenges with the State of Oregon over the railroad's attempts to reconstruct track in the Salmonberry River corridor.
+These tracks had been damaged during the winter storms of 2007.
 The central issue was the OCSR's work included placing rock fill on the bank of the river, for which they had not obtained state permits, potentially impacting native salmon and steelhead.
 OCSR's position was that as a railroad, federal law exempted them from state environmental regulations.
 In March 2015, a decision was reported that exempted the OCSR from the state regulations.